Career Timeline of Laura Ingraham: Major Achievements and Milestones

 How Laura Ingraham built a successful career.
 Explore key moments that defined the journey.

-In 1991, Laura Ingraham earned a Juris Doctor degree from the University of Virginia and afterwards, she served as a law clerk to U.S. Supreme Court Justice Clarence Thomas.
+In 1991, Laura Ingraham earned a Juris Doctor degree from the University of Virginia and was a law clerk to U.S. Supreme Court Justice Clarence Thomas.

-From 1992 to 1993, Laura Ingraham was a law clerk for Supreme Court Justice Clarence Thomas.
+From 1992 to 1993, Laura Ingraham worked as a law clerk for Supreme Court Justice Clarence Thomas.

 1996: Became a host on MSNBC